agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 It is strongly recommended that you enable all of your compiler optimizations, for example, `-O3` for g++, to exploit the full performance potential of **@projectname**.
 You should also pass the required compiler flag for your target architecture to enable the __SIMD__ extensions, especially if you are cross-compiling.
-The exhaustive list of all compiler flags for all supported compilers is provided in the the @ref QuickStart guide.
+The exhaustive list of all compiler flags for all supported compilers is provided in the the
+@ref quickstart guide.

 For example, on `gcc`: